So you want an Executive resume that sets you apart.

-- What do recruiters want to see in your Executive resume and how to adjust for it
+- What specific things recruiters want to see in your Executive resume and how to use that to your advantage

 Executive resume example